In contrast, thermal spraying encompasses

 workpieces.

 When comparing laser cladding and thermal spraying, precision and heat-affected zones are primary considerations.
+Thermal spraying typically involves higher heat input and a broader heat-affected zone, which can lead to greater thermal stress, potential deformation, and microstructural changes in the base material.

 - Laser cladding, with its high-energy laser beam, achieves highly accurate coating in tiny areas.